-If you're looking to spend a day shelling, you'll hit the jackpot on these islands' fabulous strands.
+If you're looking to spend a day shelling, you'll hit the jackpot on these islands' fabulous beaches.
 Miles of sandy beaches welcome visitors looking for natural treasures or a soft, quiet place to lounge by the ocean.
 A great place for couples, these isles offer plenty of secluded and romantic places to get away from it all.

 Insider's tip: Keep your eyes peeled on the water.
-You just might see some of the area's most captivating residents - manatees, dolphins, wales, and turtles.
+You just might see some of the area's most captivating residents–manatees, dolphins, wales, and turtles.

 At 2.5 acres, Veteran's Memorial Park isn't large.
 What it lacks in size, however, the park makes up for in both beauty and heart.
 Multiple memorials lie in this perfectly manicured park, set serenely against towering trees.

+Wandering along the park's paved pathways is a tranquil experience that forces visitors to enjoy a peaceful moment of reflection.
 Many branches of the military are represented here, as are fallen heroes from WWII, the Vietnam War, and Korean War.
 There's also a memorial to those who've won the Purple Heart.

 Address: 2200 South East Veterans Memorial Parkway, Port St. Lucie, Florida

-14. River Park Marina
+17. Share a Picnic at River Park Marina

 Twelve acres of lush tropical forest greet visitors to this enchanting park.
 Whether you're hoping to run the kids ragged at the on-site playground, try your hand at fishing, or launch a boat onto the St. Lucie River, this lovely spot offers plenty of ways to stay active and engaged.

-Picnic tables, a pavilion, and restrooms are on hand, making this a wonderful place to dine al fresco.
+Picnic tables, a pavilion, and restrooms are on hand, making this a wonderful place to dine alfresco.
 Rent a kayak to explore the wildlife up close, walk along the trail, or merely sit back and watch the boats and animals travel along the water.

-15. Treasure Coast Model Railroad Club
+20. Unleash Your Inner Child at Treasure Coast Model Railroad Club

 Looking for a way to amuse the kiddos or entertain yourselves on a rainy evening?
 The unique Treasure Coast Model Railroad Club is an interesting place to spend a bit of time.
 Plus, it will make you appreciate a couple of skills many of us lack: patience and attention to detail.